awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_Lab.md

 This section covers how to locate and read the various reports generated by the emulation runs.

-1. Locate the **Reports** window in the bottom-left corner of the GUI.
+1. Locate the Report **Assistant** window in the bottom-left corner of the GUI.
 	* This window displays a tree layout of folders and reports for all runs and open projects.
 	* The top level shows the **Filter2D** project for which we have executed the **Emulation-HW** run.
 	* The **Filter2D-Default** run configuration folder contains the **Profile Summary** and **Application Timeline** report generated during the hardware emulation run.